 The Project would have the potential to conflict with any applicable plan, policy or regulation of an agency adopted for the purpose of reducing the emissions of GHGs.

-The Project's consistency with SB 32 (2017 Scoping Plan).
+The Project's consistency with SB 32 (2017 Scoping Plan) and the City's CAP are described below.

 SB 32/2017 Scoping Plan Consistency